shadowman-lab/Ansible-Example/README.md

 # Ansible-Development
-Repo to sync create an Ansible development server
+Repo to create an Ansible development server